* This is a professional Version *

-DVT occurs most commonly in the lower extremities or pelvis (see Fig. 1: Peripheral Venous Disorders: Deep veins of the legs.).
+DVT occurs most commonly in the lower extremities or pelvis (see Figure: Deep veins of the legs.).
 It can also develop in deep veins of the upper extremities (4 to 13% of DVT cases).

 Lower extremity DVT is much more likely to cause pulmonary embolism (PE), possibly because of the higher clot burden.
 The superficial femoral and popliteal veins in the thighs and the posterior tibial and peroneal veins in the calves are most commonly affected.
 Calf vein DVT is less likely to be a source of large emboli but can propagate to the proximal thigh veins and from there cause PE.
 About 50% of patients with DVT have occult PE, and at least 30% of patients with PE have demonstrable DVT.

-Many factors can contribute to DVT (see Table 1: Peripheral Venous Disorders: Risk Factors for Venous Thrombosis).
+Many factors can contribute to DVT (see Table: Risk Factors for Venous Thrombosis).
 Cancer is a risk factor for DVT, particularly in elderly patients and in patients with recurrent thrombosis.
 The association is strongest for mucin-secreting endothelial cell tumors such as bowel or pancreatic cancers.
 Occult cancers may be present in patients with apparently idiopathic DVT, but extensive workup of patients for tumors is not recommended unless patients have major risk factors for cancer or symptoms suggestive of an occult cancer.

 Lower extremity DVT most often results from impaired venous return (eg, in immobilized patients), endothelial injury or dysfunction (eg, after leg fractures), or hypercoagulability.